-By Olivia Houllier.
-Last updated 2nd March 2021.
+By Danielle Graves.
+Last updated 13th October 2023.
 Welcome to our guide to making inadequate protective equipment injury claims.
 If you have suffered injuries in an accident at work because of inadequate personal protective equipment, it could lead to you experiencing not only great pain but also financial harm.
 You may be wondering whether you could be compensated for what you’ve had to endure.

 This guide aims to offer useful information to those who have found themselves injured because of inadequate protective equipment.
 In the sections below, you can find details of who should supply PPE and when, examples of situations that could lead to PPE injury claims, and details of how to go about claiming compensation for such an accident.
 If you would like to ask us anything about the information contained in this guide, you can reach us on 0161 696 9685.

 - What Is Personal Protective Equipment (PPE)?

 - Can I Make An Inadequate PPE Claim?

 - How Can I Prove A PPE Claim?